-Cheetah Hunt is steel roller coaster, located near the front of the park in Edge of Africa.
-The custom design roller coaster from Intamin features three launches with speeds up to 60 miles per hour, and is the longest coaster in the park’s collection.
+Cheetah Hunt is a steel roller coaster located near the front of the park in Edge of Africa.
+The custom design roller coaster from Intamin features three launches with speeds up to 60 miles per hour and is the longest coaster in the park’s collection.

 Official Open Date: May 27, 2011